BackwoodsBoomtree/Regrid_NC_CDO/README.md

-# Resample or Aggregate NC files
+# Resample or Aggregate NC Files

 Can use command line and CDO to aggregate or resample entire NC files.
 CDO homepage: https://code.mpimet.mpg.de/projects/cdo